|

 4. ORIGINAL ARTICLE:

 Original articles on clinical and scientific aspects of urology including basic science and investigative urology will be considered.
+These articles must contain five sections: Introduction, Materials and Methods, Results, Discussion, and Conclusions.

 5. CASE REPORTS: